tobiasyap/AI-Chatbot/README.md

 A webpage hosted on localhost:8081 will open in the default web browser.

-4. To run the React Frontend for the Chatbot Dashboard, open a seperate bash terminal and install all the required packages.
+4. To run the React Frontend for the Chatbot Dashboard, open a seperate bash terminal and install all the required packages:

 ```bash
 cd visualization
 npm install
 ```

 All the relevant packages will be automatically downloaded and installed.
-Afterwards, start the server.
+Afterwards, start the server:

 ```bash
 npm start